A study of Rust micro-optimisations

 1. Clamp length offsets to the buffer length

 This is code that will quite happily panic for what it's worth.
-The skip
+The skip function is part of a

-larger set of uh "generator-combinator" functions (generate stuff instead of parsing it like nom
+larger set of uh "generator-combinator" functions (generate stuff instead of parsing it like nom)

 and will jump over a given number of bytes in the provided buffer, returning the rest.